giselabcruz/Canary-Islands-Travel-Advisor-Final-Project/README.md

 __Model-View-Controller (MVC)__ design pattern has been employed, with the caveat that the View layer has not been implemented due to the absence of a required user interface for this practice.

+### __Model__:
-__Model__: Represents the data and business logic of the application, managing data manipulation and persistence.
+Represents the data and business logic of the application, managing data manipulation and persistence.
 It is independent of the user interface and handles business rules.
 In the Model package, you will find the business logic for Weather and Location, as well as data manipulation in persistence through the Interface WeatherRepository and the Class WeatherRepositorySQLite.

+### __View__:
-__View__: Although not implemented in this case as a graphical one, it would be responsible for presenting data to the user and receiving user input.
+Although not implemented in this case as a graphical one, it would be responsible for presenting data to the user and receiving user input.
 It displays information to the user in an understandable manner, like graphical.
 In this case, the only user interface is through the Command Line.

+### __Controller__:
-__Controller__: Acts as an intermediary between the Model and the View.
+Acts as an intermediary between the Model and the View.
 It receives user inputs and updates the Model accordingly.
 It manages the flow of control logic and interactions between the View and the Model.

 ## Implemented Design Principles
 The SOLID principles have been diligently implemented to in this project.

-### -Single Responsibility:
+### Single Responsibility:
 Classes are designed with only one responsibility, and each class has only one reason to change.

-### -Open for Extension, Closed for Modification:
+### Open for Extension, Closed for Modification:
 Existing code should not be modified if it is necessary to add new implementations in the future.
 Therefore, it is open for extension but not for modification.

-### -Interface Segregation:
+### Interface Segregation:
 Large interfaces have been divided into smaller ones.

-### -Dependency Inversion:
+### Dependency Inversion:
 Instead of high-level modules depending on low-level modules, both depend on abstractions.
 This principle facilitates potential future modifications or project reusability as it relies on abstractions rather than concrete implementations.
 Consequently, the need to change the entire codebase is avoided and only the relevant abstractions need to be modified with the new business logic.
 In this project, you can see Interface WeatherRepository in the Model logic, but also you can identify an another in the Controller and it's WeatherProvider.

 ______________________________________________________________________________________________